unnxt30/ai-planet/README.md

 This is part of the Fullstack assignment for AI-Planet.

 ## Setup Information:
+- You need to create a `.env` file at the root of project, and add the necessary information to it to run the application.

 - From root of the project directory, run:
     ```bash
     pip install -r requirements.txt